Azure/ResourceModules/arm/Microsoft.DomainServices/AzureADDomainServices/readme.md

 The network security group has to be created prior to running this module and assign to the Azure ADDS Subnet and associating a route table to the same subnet is not recommended.

 ## Get base64encoded code from pfx
-- Please follow the below powershell commands to generate the base65encoded code from a pfx file:
+Follow the below powershell commands to generate the base65encoded code from a pfx file:
 ```powershell
   $file=get-content "<<pfx certificate file path>>" -encoding byte
   [System.Convert]::ToBase64String($file) | Out-File pfx-encoded-bytes.txt